 You have a choice; either learn "the stone" = "la piedra" by looking at a book or by using a memory retention card.
-As you learn you can mumble the information to yourself - or you can imagine a HUGE stone or boulder falling right on top of you and you start screaming LA PIEDRA, LA PIEDRA, LA PIEDRA.
+As you learn you can mumble the information to yourself - or you can imagine a HUGE stone or boulder falling right on top of you and you start screaming LA PIEDRA, LA PIEDRA.

-If you imagine the stone falling from a cliff coming right at you and start shaking your body as you are screaming, LA PIEDRA, LA PIEDRA, LA PIEDRA you will remember the word.
+If you imagine the stone falling from a cliff coming right at you and start shaking your body as you are screaming, LA PIEDRA, LA PI